 Patient undergoing dialysis thrice weekly was documented in HPI without further documentation of the patient having ESRD.

 CDI Analysis: The provider missed to document End Stage Renal Disease in the medical record.
 When this scenario was queried, the provider amended the note and sent back documenting ESRD on Dialysis under Assessment.
 This prompted the coder to capture ESRD and thereby increasing the RAF score for this patient ICD 10 CM code: N18.6 – ESRD and Z99.2 – Dialysis Status (ESRD is captured as it documented patient undergoing dialysis thrice weekly.)
 The overall score improved from 1.93 to 2.40.

 The following are the few examples on educational opportunities and feedback given to the provider for documentation improvement:

 - There was a missed opportunity for gangrene because physical examination documented as "pain and massive edema in the right lower extremity.
-There were skin discolorations as well with some foul smelling discharge from the extremity.
-The patient also had a fever along with these symptoms" - Provider Feedback was given to check if gangrene was missed in the encounter visit for which physician responded stating the patient was indeed having gangrene along with atherosclerosis of the right superficial femoral artery.
+There were skin discolorations as well with some foul-smelling discharge from the extremity.
+The patient also had a fever along with these symptoms."
+Provider feedback was given to check if gangrene was missed in the encounter visit for which the physician responded by stating the patient was indeed having gangrene along with atherosclerosis of the right superficial femoral artery.
 Later, the note was amended with "gangrene due to Atherosclerosis" instead of just Peripheral Vascular Disease from the previous report.
-This in fact enhanced the risk score of the patient.
+This, in fact, enhanced the risk score of the patient.